rajeshidumalla/K-Means-PCA-the-Breast-Cancer-Wisconsin-dataset/README.md

 spark = SparkSession.builder.getOrCreate()
 ```

 I can easily check the current version and get the link of the web interface.
-In the Spark UI, I can monitor the progress of my job and debug the performance bottlenecks (if my Colab is running with a **local runtime**).
+In the Spark UI, I can monitor the progress of my job and debug the performance bottlenecks.

 ```python